 Get your car serviced regularly

-If your car and its engine is in tip top condition it’ll be working most efficiently, and therefore cheaply.
+If your vehicle and its engine are in tip-top condition, it’ll be working most efficiently, and therefore cheaply.

 Use the right oil

 Using the correct type of engine oil will make your car more efficient and save fuel.
-The car’s handbook should say what type to go for.
+The car’s handbook should say what style to go for.

 Keep your windows clean